Czech driver’s license for foreigners

-If you don’t speak Czech, you can hire the translator for the tests.
+If you don’t speak Czech, you can hire a translator for the tests.
 After you pass the tests, you will be able to continue with the second part of the exam which is the driving skills portion.
 After successfully passing the driving skills aspect, you will get an application form with the stamps from school and the examination results.

 Confirmation of full legal stay in the Czech Republic for Third nationalities

-You can download the confirmation from here and apply for it any immigration office.
-The service fee of immigration offices is 15 CZK that will be paid with stamps once collected! if You are visiting the MOI offices without an appointment, you should get number/ticket OTHERS.
+You can download the confirmation from here and apply for it at any immigration office.
+The service fee of immigration offices is 15 CZK that will be paid with stamps once collected! if You are visiting the MOI offices without an appointment, you should get the number/ticket OTHERS.

 Exchanging drivers license for Non-EU citizens